HMRDevil/rule-contracts/README.md

-# Specification Contracts
+# Rule Contracts

-A set of specification abstractions for the specificator.
+A set of abstractions interfaces of rules for a specification.

 ### Resources